jcollingj/caret/README.md

-> [!note]
-> Throughout this document:
-> - "Caret OP" refers to this Obsidian plugin
-> - "Caret" refers to a separate paid SaaS product (see note at bottom)

 # Caret Obsidian Plugin
-Caret OP is an Obsidian plugin that brings the power of LLMs into your Obsidian Vault.
-Caret OP follows all the main Obsidian philosophies.
+Caret is an Obsidian plugin that brings the power of LLMs into your Obsidian Vault.
+Caret follows all the main Obsidian philosophies.
 It's local-first, privacy preserving and stores all generated data as local files.

 # Features: